 Cancellation & Missed Appointments

-You must cancel your appointment 24 hours in advance of the start of your appointment time or you will be charged a no-show fee.
+You must cancel your appointment 24 hours before the start of your appointment time, or you will be charged a no-show fee.

 Types of Massage Therapy at UNH

 - TRADITIONAL MASSAGE is the most common form of massage therapy in the United States.
 It is a very relaxing form of massage that uses long, gentle kneading strokes to improve circulation and to reduce stress.

 - STONE MASSAGE is a form of massage that uses heated stones placed on the body to warm the body and loosen tight muscles.
 Stone Massage is often used for muscle tension, back pain, stress-relief and insomnia.
 You should let the therapist know if the stones are too warm.